Smooth Google migration

 You also get built-in discovery, pre‑migration assessment, and centralized dashboard reporting, which can help you understand what’s in scope and how the migration is progressing.

 However, there’s a tradeoff.
-This level of depth usually takes more setup and planning, which can add complexity to the migration process .
-ODM fits best for larger or highly regulated tenants in organizations where teams have dedicated migration resources or partner support.
+This level of depth usually takes more setup and planning, which can add complexity to the migration process.
+ODM is built for organizations navigating mergers, acquisitions, or tenant consolidations—situations where multiple Microsoft 365 tenants need to be brought under one roof to reduce cost and complexity.

 Migration Tools Comparison